moliver28/research-handbook/content/handbook/engineering/_index.md

 engineering culture combined with a mission: to build better software that allows everyone to contribute.

+### Collaboration in Engineering

+[Collaboration](/handbook/values/#collaboration] and [Efficiency](/handbook/values/#efficiency), as two of our Values, are clearly important to GitLab.
+Across Engineering we need to be mindful that in our day-to-day we are [providing efficiency for the right group](#efficiency-for-the-right-group) as we approach these two values.
+Engineers shouldn't generally spend their entire day working alone on their personal task list in focus mode.
+Remember to take a step away from what's important to you and help unblock someone else _every_ day.

+Different sub-departments will have different interpretations of this principle.
+For example, [Development](/handbook/engineering/development/principles/) emphasizes the importance of [maintaining velocity by reducing review time](/handbook/engineering/development/principles/#reduce-review-time), whereas Support manifests this principle in pairing sessions with customers and other Support Engineers.

 ## Engineering Initiatives

 Engineering is the primary advocate for the performance, availability, and security of the GitLab project.
 Product Management prioritizes 60% of engineering time, so everyone in the engineering function should participate in the Product Management [prioritization process](/handbook/product/cross-functional-prioritization) to ensure that our project stays ahead in these areas.
 Engineering prioritizes 40% of time on initiatives that improve the product, underlying platform and foundational technologies we use.